Passive environment-assisted quantum communication with GKP states: Discussion and Outlook

-We proposed the passive environment-assisted quantum transduction and optimized its performance numerically.
-We develop a general theory for constructing the input encoding and environment state, which shows that simultaneous duplex quantum transduction is achievable with GKP encodings.
-Furthermore, we studied the effects of using finite energy GKP states and demonstrated that high fidelity quantum transduction is possible at nearly any $\eta$ as we increase the average photon number of the encoding.
+We study quantum communication through a beam splitter channel and find that GKP states appear as the optimal input states from numerical optimization.
+We develop a general theory for constructing the system encoding and environment state, which shows that simultaneous bidirectional quantum communication through a beam splitter is achievable with GKP states.
+We also consider finite energy effects and demonstrate that high fidelity quantum communication is possible at nearly any $\eta$ as we increase the average number of photons in the GKP states.

+We propose quantum transduction as a natural application of passive environment assistance.
+Quantum transducers facilitate coherent conversion of quantum states between distinct physical systems and are essential for exchanging quantum information in hybrid quantum networks~\cite{kimble2008}.
+A notable example is microwave-optical quantum transducers~\cite{lauk2020,lambert2020a,han2021}, which enable the interconnection of remote superconducting qubits via optical fibers.
+Most quantum transducers engineer an effective beam splitter interaction between two bosonic modes~\cite{han2021}, as illustrated in Fig.~\ref{fig1}(d).
+The conversion efficiency $\eta$ of the transducer corresponds to the transmissivity of the beam splitter.
+We can neglect internal losses by assuming large external coupling rates for example, and model a quantum transducer as a beam splitter unitary $\opu_\eta$ (Fig.~\ref{fig1}(b)).
+The transduction channels $\mathcal{E}_1$ and $\mathcal{E}_2$ convert the input modes $\opa_1$ and $\opa_2$ of mode 1 and mode 2 to the output modes $\opa_3$ and $\opa_4$ of mode 2 and mode 1 (Fig.~\ref{fig1}(d))~\cite{wang2023}.
+The environment associated with the transduction channel $\mathcal{E}_1 (\mathcal{E}_2)$ is simply the idle input mode $\opa_2 (\opa_1)$.